 Android Emulator Setup

-How to prepare your computer for maximum Android SDK Emulator performance.
-Because the Android SDK Emulator can be prohibitively slow without hardware acceleration, we recommend that you enable hardware acceleration on your computer before you use the Android SDK Emulator.
+How to prepare your computer for maximum Android Emulator performance by using either Hyper-V or HAXM virtualization technology.
+Because the Android Emulator can be prohibitively slow without hardware acceleration, we recommend that you enable hardware acceleration on your computer before you use the emulator.

-After you have configured the Android SDK emulator, see Android SDK Emulator for information about how to launch the emulator and use it for testing and debugging your app.
+After you have configured the Android Emulator, see Debugging on the Android Emulator for information about how to launch the emulator and use it for testing and debugging your app.